bowman2001/perplexdoc/content/doc/basic/code/index.md

 }
 ```

-When all code lines are no longer than 40 characters, we can place them inside or beside the text:
+When all code lines are no longer than 40 characters, we can place them inside or beside the text with the attributes `{.left}` or `{.right}`.

+---

 ```json {.left}
 {